EmulairEmulator/Emulair-Lemuroid-clone/README.md

 - .zip ROMs support
 - Local, offline multiplayer (up to 4 controllers, only in games that offer the option for multiple players)

+## Added Features
+- [x] A "Jump back in" section on the "Games" page, along with "Recents", "Favorites" and "All Games"
+- [x] Complete visual app redesign with consistent sizing, spacing and corner radius
+- [x] Complete Material3 design conversion

 ## To-Be-Added Features
 - [ ] More emulation cores (almost all cores found on Retroarch)
 - [ ] Exposed all settings for all cores